 Lyons, 25, made six starts for the Cardinals earlier this year, going 2-3 with a 5.51 ERA.
 Since returning to Memphis in late June, the rookie left-hander has gone 4-0 with a 1.65 ERA (32.2 IP/6 ER) in six starts, working into the seventh inning in all but two of those outings while striking out 37 and walking eight.
 Lyons’ overall season mark at Memphis stands at 6-1 with a 3.00 ERA in 14 games started (87.0 IP) with 75 strikeouts and a .226 opponent’s batting average.

-Rzepczynski was recalled from Memphis on July 25 after he was optioned out on April 29.
+Rzepczynski was recalled from Memphis on July 25 to serve as a temporary third lefty after he was optioned out on April 29.
 Since returning to St. Louis, the 25-year-old appeared in two games, allowing two earned runs in 2 1/3 innings.
 He struck out one and walked one.
 Opposing batters hit .375 against him.

 Salas, 28, returned to St. Louis on July 18 from Memphis.
 He pitched 4 1/3 innings over four games, allowing five runs, four earned, for an 8.31 ERA.
 Salas fanned four and walked two.
 Opposing hitters had a .368 average against him.